davidgsd/AllScan/README.md

 	cp -rf AllScan-main/* allscan/
 	rm -rf AllScan-main

-	\# Below needed only if you do not have php-curl installed and get ASL Stats functions errors sudo apt-get install php-curl; sudo service apache2 restart
+	# Below needed only if you do not have php-curl installed and get ASL stats errors
+	sudo apt-get install php-curl; sudo service apache2 restart

 Now open a browser and go to your node's IP address followed by /allscan/ eg. `http://192.168.1.23/allscan/`, and bookmark that URL.
 You should see a Connection Status table showing your Node number(s), Call Sign and Location, a control form where you can enter node numbers and use the Connect, Disconnect, etc. buttons, and a Favorites table with at least a few favorites listed.
 If any of these are not showing check your allmon.ini and global.inc files in /var/www/html/supermon/ and make sure they are properly configured.